 The origins of the Lunar New Year also refer to Nian, a monster who, according to legend, attacked and devoured villagers on New Year's Eve.
 According to legend, one evening, the Nian was frightened by the color red.
 Since then, the Chinese have taken to decorating their homes at this time by hanging strips of red paper from their doors and windows.
 They also light torches and set off firecrackers to scare off the Nian.

 In China, there are many celebrations around this festival.
 They begin on New Year's Eve.
 On this day, the Chinese gather as a family and cook traditional dishes, using ingredients with very special meanings.
 For example, there's always fish on the table, for abundance, but also ravioli, symbolizing family reunion and happiness, or noodles, referring to longevity.
-It's also customary to eat glutinous rice cakes (Niangao), signs of prosperity for the coming year.
+It's also customary to eat glutinous rice cakes (Niangao), a sign of prosperity for the coming year.

 The New Year celebrations continue on the following days.
 On the third day of the New Year, in the morning, the house is hushed so as not to disturb any mice that may be living there.
 The family even drops them some food.
 The end of the Lunar New Year celebrations is marked by the famous Lantern Festival, featuring the impressive Dragon Dance.